 What is Windows 10?

-Officially unveiled on September 30, 2014, Windows 10 is the current major release of Microsoft's Windows operating system and is the successor to Windows 7 and Windows 8.1.
-The latest version--1903, or the May 2019 Update--was made available on MSDN on April 18, 2019.
+Officially unveiled on Sept.
+30, 2014, Windows 10 is the current major release of Microsoft’s Windows operating system and is the successor to Windows 7 and Windows 8.1.

 Windows 10 includes several new features and important changes, in addition to its platform-unifying design.
 Many new features are designed to improve the desktop experience and draw in business users who were turned off by Windows 8’s tile-based UI and the initial removal of the Start menu.
 Key features include: